How to configure Cisco CBS350 for Crestron NVX and Dante

 Running the latest version will ensure that the latest features, bugs and issues have been ironed out or added.
 This will remove any doubts that your configuration is accurate and it's not an underlying bug that is causing your streams not to work.

-Creston NVX and Dante on seperate vlans?
+Creston NVX and Dante on separate vlans?

-It's recommended to split these into seperate vlans / networks, if they're not, the configuration below will need to be adjusted to cater for these 2 services running on the same vlan / network.
+It's recommended to split these into separate vlans / networks, if they're not, the configuration below will need to be adjusted to cater for these 2 services running on the same vlan / network.

 Enough bandwidth between switches?